Putting a price on your personal data sounds like a good idea but raises plenty of questions

 And the Media Trust says the proposed law would need more teeth:

-Digi.me U.S. CEO Shane Green recently advised Sen. Warner on privacy:
+Digi.me U.S. CEO and UBDI cofounder Shane Green recently advised Sen. Warner on privacy:

 “Sen. Warner and Sen. Hawley’s new bill addresses the two biggest problems in the online world: transparency and money.
 Real change will come when people understand how their data is used and monetized.
 Revealing how companies exploit and sell personal data inside an app is a major step toward greater accountability.”